EXTERNAL DATA SOURCES

 - Geography-based subdivisions do not capture SGIG citizens living outside SGIG communities.

 - Data is suppressed if respondent size is too low.

 - Sampling in SGIG communities is limited or SGIGs are not included in the dataset.

 - Data is difficult and/or expensive to access.

 - Raw data is not accessible.

-External data sources are organizations that hold information about your citizens.
-These may include:
+External data sources may include:

 - Organizations like Statistics Canada, provincial and territorial statistical agencies, and the First Nations Information Governance Centre (FNIGC)